ZoFia: Zero-Shot Fake News Detection with Entity-Guided Retrieval and Multi-LLM Interaction: Stage 1: Entity-Guided Retrieval

 where $\mathcal{M}$ is the pre-trained model, $T$ is the input news text. $(t_i, e_i, c_i)$ denotes the recognized entity triplet, $t_i$ is the entity token, $e_i$ is the entity label, and $c_i$ is the confidence score for the corresponding label, expressed as the conditional probability $c_i=P(e_i | t_i, T; \mathcal{M}_\text{BERT-NER})$.

 Due to the large number of recognized entities, we aggregate consecutive entity tokens to form new entity units $U_e$.
-Its confidence score $c(U_e)$ is calculated by averaging the confidence scoresof all tokens in $U_e$, expressed as:
+Its confidence score $c(U_e)$ is calculated by averaging the confidence scores of all tokens in $U_e$, expressed as:

 We establish a dynamic confidence threshold to select entities with high confidence scores.
 Starting from an initial confidence score $\lambda_{\text{init}}$, if the number of selected entities fails to meet the predetermined minimum $n_{\text{min}}$, the algorithm iteratively lowers the confidence score by $\Delta\lambda$ and repeats the selection, until at least $n_{\text{min}}$ entities are obtained.